madhubandru/Text-Classification-on-News-Articles-using-BERT-Framework/README.md

 ### Challenges or Limitations

 1. Due to limited (free) GPU resources by Colab, we could not perform experiments on large data set.
 2. Categorical values in the dataset are starting from 1 due to which we faced error <b>CUDA runtime errors. - (Incompatible if started target class variable started off from 1)</b>.
-We resolved this by changing the class from 0.
+We resolved this by changing the classes to start from 0.
 3. In approach-4, we faced CUDA memory issue when passing ELMo embeddings to BERT model and it is resolved by limiting the data to 50 records.
 After that we faced <b>RuntimeError: CUDA error: device-side assert triggered</b> and tried to resolve it but unsuccessful.